Mpinane/SoftwareEngineeringProject_Group3/Labs/Lab 2/ReadMe.md

 5.Break down into end to end tests

 Unit testing is performed to check the functions reliability and functionality.
-This is explained extensively in final_lab_2 under SoftwareEngineeringProject_Group3/Labs/Lab 2/Final Lab 2 Document.
+This is explained extensively in final_lab_2.pdf under SoftwareEngineeringProject_Group3/Labs/Lab 2/Final Lab 2 Document.
 Refer to 3. for instructions on how to run the test file.

 6.Screenshots
+Please refer to SoftwareEngineeringProject_Group3/Labs/Lab 2/Final Lab 2 Document/final_lab_2.pdf

 7.Authors